-I miss the mountains.
+I miss the wild.

-When I'm with the mountains;
+When I'm with the wild;

 I miss my family.

-I am not a great climber or a mountain hard man by any stretch of the imagination - this is why I still don't climb difficult rock or ice.
-I simply haven't had the time or desire to put in the necessary training on rock or ice to be very good at it.
-I climb and hike and scramble because I like the wide open spaces.
+I am not a great climber or adventurer by any stretch of the imagination.
+I simply don't have the time, funds or desire to put in the necessary training to be a full time dirt bag.
+I climb, canoe, hike and scramble because I love wide open spaces.
 I like the smell of fresh mountain air and the freedom of balancing across a sharp ridge with birds flying overhead and nothing holding me back.
 I like the sound of a rushing stream as I hike next to it and the apprehension of coming across grizzly tracks in the sand as I hike up a remote valley with puffy white clouds floating overhead.
+I like the feeling of my muscles straining against a warm wooden paddle as the sound of water rips around the hull of my canoe.
+I like the feeling of morning fog drifting around the small rocky island I'm camped on, as the haunting call of a nearby loon drifts over the water and bounces off the hard rock and thick forests all around me.
 I live for the smell of the pine forests and the sight of wild flowers blooming in harsh conditions where nothing should thrive at all.
 I love photographing the landscape as I wander through it.
 I can never drink enough fresh water out of the rushing mountain streams.
-This is why I spend time away from other responsibilities in my life.
-This is what gives me enjoyment.
-I do love the feeling of accomplishment after a long and challenging trip - Mount Assiniboine is one of my favorite trips for this reason.
-That was a trip that gave me the exact balance between enjoyment and accomplishment that I seek.
-It took me many years to work up to this mountain and this added to my feelings of satisfaction when I finally managed to ascend it.
+This is why I spend time away from all of the other responsibilities in my life.
+This is what gives me deep and honest enjoyment.
+I could care less what others think of what I love to do - at least that's what I tell myself.